libuv/api-docs/src/misc.rst

 API
 ---

+.. c:function:: uv_handle_type uv_guess_handle(uv_file file)

+    Used to detect what type of stream should be used with a given file descriptor.
+Usually this will be used during initialization to guess the type of the stdio streams.

+    For ``isatty()`` functionality use this function and test for ``UV_TTY``.

 .. c:function:: unsigned int uv_version(void)

     Returns the libuv version packed into a single integer.
 8 bits are used for